Next US military spy satellite launch has inexplicable Lord of the Rings theme

 But we'll likely never know the details about this bewildering theme, just as we'll probably never know the specs of the satellite being launched.

-Liftoff was originally set for Tuesday, but has now been postponed twice due to technical issues.
-It's now planned for no sooner than Friday.
+Liftoff has been postponed twice due to technical issues.
+It's now planned for no sooner than Wednesday.
 We'll update this post when we have more details.

 Discuss: Next US military spy satellite launch has inexplicable Lord of the Rings theme